Is your child ready for a cell phone? Take this quiz to find out.

 • Simple and transparent pricing.
 Unlike LifeLock’s layered pricing, Aura offers simple plans based on the number of people you want to protect — just you, you and your partner, or your entire family.

 • More robust family protection.
-Aura's family plans extend identity protection to family members in multiple households.
+Aura's family plans cover more family members and extends protection to multiple households.
 This makes Aura a more cost-effective solution for large families that include aging grandparents, college students away from home, and children who are not yet cognizant of internet dangers.

 • Better support (that’s available when you need it).
 Aura offers 24/7 support from a dedicated team of U.S.-based support specialists to provide help when you need it most.